Magnolia: Horticulture

 In general, the genus Magnolia has attracted horticultural interest.
 Some, such as the shrub M. stellata (star magnolia) and the tree M. × soulangeana (saucer magnolia) flower quite early in the spring, before the leaves open.
 Others flower in late spring or early summer, including M. virginiana (sweetbay magnolia) and M. grandiflora (southern magnolia).
-The shape of these flowers lend themselves to the common name tulip tree that is sometimes applied to some Magnolia species.
+The shape of these flowers lends itself to the common name tulip tree that is sometimes applied to some Magnolia species.
 (Note: "Tulip tree" usually refers to Liriodendron tulipifera, but sometimes refers to Magnolia species, especially Magnolia × soulangeana.)

 Hybridisation has been immensely successful in combining the best aspects of different species to give plants which flower at an earlier age than the parent species, as well as having more impressive flowers.
 One of the most popular garden magnolias, M. × soulangeana, is a hybrid of M. liliiflora and M. denudata.
 In the eastern United States, five native species are frequently in cultivation: M. acuminata (as a shade tree), M. grandiflora, M. virginiana, M. tripetala, and M. macrophylla.
 The last two species must be planted where high winds are not a frequent problem because of the large size of their leaves.
 Young plants of the Florida endemic M. ashei start flowering at a particularly early age, even just 3–4 years old, making it popular.

 Culinary

 The flowers of many species are considered edible.
-In parts of England, the petals of M. grandiflora are pickled and used as a spicy condiment.
 In some Asian cuisines, the buds are pickled and used to flavor rice and scent tea.
 In Japan, the young leaves and flower buds of M. hypoleuca are broiled and eaten as a vegetable.
 Older leaves are made into a powder and used as seasoning; dried, whole leaves are placed on a charcoal brazier and filled with miso, leeks, daikon, and shiitake, and broiled.
 There is a type of miso which is seasoned with magnolia, hoba miso.